karlstolley/te/syllabus/_projects/project-03.md

     description: >
-      The email must include the URL to your chosen article’s download page on SSRN or Open Science Repository, or a Google Drive link to an IIT faculty or graduate-student's paper, if you've opted to go that route.f
+      The email must include the URL to your chosen article’s download page on SSRN or Open Science Repository, or a Google Drive link to an IIT faculty or graduate-student's paper, if you've opted to go that route.
-    deadline: 2020-04-02
+    deadline: 2020-04-06
+  -
-  - action: Email the instructor with your final project deliverables.
+    action: Email the instructor with the link to your approved article as a Google Doc.
     description: >
+      Most of the articles you will find will be presented as PDFs.
+You will need to rescue the copy from the PDF and present it as editing-friendly copy in a Google Doc.
+You might wish to share a link to a folder, as that will be the form of your final deliverables for this project.
+    deadline: 2020-04-13
+  -
+    action: Email the instructor with your final project deliverables.
+    description: >
       Include a Google Drive share link pointing to an organized folder containing all of the final
       deliverables:
     deadline: *deadline
     details:
       - >
-        A cover letter of no more than 1-2 pages addressed to the article’s author(s) explaining the editing work that you have done.
+        A cover letter of no more than one page addressed to the article’s author(s) explaining the editing work that you have done.
 The letter should prepare the authors to understand the changes you have suggested, and alert them to global/repeated queries that require internal consistency throughout the manuscript.